unplugged/unplugged-controls/README.md

 * The developer will specify the maximum rows of data to be returned in the search results

-### Accordion (Small Data) Custom Control
-This custom control will be used to display categorised views for small data sets (which is taken to be less than 100 rows of data).
-Each category will be displayed as an accordion item.
-When the view is opened initially all categories will be collapsed.

-* All data will be loaded when the page loads
-* The developer will pass in the name of the view
-* As with the flat view, the control will display data from two columns in the view, the main description and then sub description.
-* The developer will specify which XPage is opened when a document is clicked.
-* When a category is clicked it will expand and any open category will be collapsed

-### Accordion (Large Data) Custom Control
+### Accordion Custom Control
-This custom control will be used to display categorised views for large data sets (more than 100 documents).
+This custom control will be used to display categorised views.
 Each category will be displayed as an accordion item.
 When the view is opened initially all categories will be collapsed.

 * Only category names will be loaded when the page loads initially.
 * The developer will pass in the name of the view